-Michelle Loh Lecturer, Arts Management - MA Arts Management, City University, London - BSc Real Estate, National University of Singapore, Singapore Michelle is trained as a teacher and performer in piano and Chinese pipa.
+Michelle Loh Lecturer.
+Arts Management - MA Arts Management, City University, London - BSc Real Estate, National University of Singapore, Singapore Michelle is trained as a teacher and performer in piano and Chinese pipa.
 Her passion in international music touring and cultural policy brought her to London, where she worked with the Tate Britain in bringing international music ensembles and organising music events for the Late Nights @ Tate series.
-She also worked for International Intelligence on Culture in the areas of research and transcription. focusing on cultural indicators in European countries.
+She also worked for International Intelligence on Culture in the areas of research and transcription, focusing on cultural indicators in European countries.
 In Singapore, Michelle worked at National University of Singapore Centre for the Arts, playing a key role in establishing Singapore's leading Chinese Instrumental Examination system.
 She also managed numerous performances at the National University of Singapore's NUS Arts Festival from 2004 to 2008.
 In addition, Michelle organised workshops and international concert tours to countries such as Switzerland and Malaysia.
 As an educator, Michelle was a part-time lecturer from 2006 and recently became a full-time lecturer with the undergraduate Arts Management programme at LASALLE since 2006.
 She teaches History of Music in Singapore, History of World Music, and Arts Policy.
 Michelle's strong interest in research has led her to be one of the thesis supervisors for MA and BA(Hons) Arts Management Programmes.
-ABOUT LASALLE COLLEGE OF THE ARTS Asia's leading tertiary institution in contemporary arts and design education and practice.
+ABOUT LASALLE COLLEGE OF THE ARTS Asia's leading contemporary arts and design institution.

 LASALLE College of the Arts offers 30 diploma, undergraduate and postgraduate programmes in fine arts, design communication, interior design, product design, film, animation, fashion, dance, music, theatre, arts management, arts pedagogy and practice, art therapy, Asian art histories and creative writing.

-LASALLE provides a nurturing, interdisciplinary learning environment to inspire the next generation of forwardlooking, globally engaged artists, designers and leaders of creative industries.
+LASALLE provides a nurturing, interdisciplinary learning environment to inspire the next generation of forward-looking, globally engaged artists, designers and leaders of creative industries.

 Its faculty is led by a community of award-winning artists, designers, educators and researchers, and their practice-led research sets LASALLE apart as an international centre of excellence.
+LASALLE is ranked within the top 151-200 institutions globally for art and design (QS World University Rankings 2021).

-Founded in 1984 by the late De La Salle Brother Joseph McNally - a visionary artist and educator - LASALLE is a non-profit private educational institution.
+Founded in 1984 by the late De La Salle Brother Joseph McNally - a visionary artist and educator - LASALLE is a non-profit private educational institution, with degree programmes validated by Goldsmiths, University of London.
 The College receives tuition grant support from Singapore's Ministry of Education.
+It is set to become part of Singapore's new university of the arts, which is currently under development.

+CONTACT US

-Its degree programmes are validated by Goldsmiths, University of London.
-CONTACT US For programme consultation or to schedule a guided campus tour, contact our Admissions Office.
-LASALLE College of the Arts 1 McNally Street Singapore 187940 +65 6496 5111 admissions@lasalle.edu.sg www.lasalle.edu.sg Monday - Friday, 9:30am - 5:30pm Closed on weekends and Public Holidays CONNECT WITH US f lasalle.sg @lasallesg @lasallesingapore lasallesingapore Partner Institution:
+For programme consultation or to schedule a guided campus tour, contact our Admissions Office.

+LASALLE College of the Arts 1 McNally Street Singapore 187940

++65 6496 5111

+admissions@lasalle.edu.sg

+www.lasalle.edu.sg

+Monday - Friday, 9:30am - 5:30pm Closed on weekends and Public Holidays

+CONNECT WITH US

+f lasalle.sg

+@lasallesq

+2 @lasallesingapore

+lasallesingapore

+Partner Institution:

-LASALLE College of the Arts is registered with the Committee for Private Education (CPE).
+Cert No.: EDU-1-1002 Validity: 01/10/2019 - 30/9/2023 LASALLE College of the Arts is registered with the Committee for Private Education (CPE).
 The Committee for Private Education is part of SkillsFuture Singapore (SSG).
 Registration No.: 199202950W Validity: 25/03/2019 - 24/03/2023